CIPR Yorkshire and Lincolnshire Members elect Gary Taylor as Group Chair

 Gary Taylor MA, MCIPR, MCLIP, Chair of the CIPR Yorkshire and Lincolnshire Group commented on his election:

+I'm happy and honoured to have been elected Chair of the Group.
+As Deputy Group Chair, I worked with out-going Chair, Deborah Copeland, on a range of events and initiatives and I know just what a tough act she is to follow.
 I look forward to working with the new Group Committee and colleagues at Russell Square to keep the CIPR a visible presence which promotes the professional nature of modern public relations, and which supports and engages with members across Yorkshire & Lincolnshire.